inet-framework/inet/tutorials/wireless/doc/step7.rst

-Note that when ACKs (in contrast to data frames) are lost, retransmissions will introduce duplicates in the packet stream the MAC sends up to to the higher layer protocols in the receiver host.
+Note that when ACKs (in contrast to data frames) are lost, retransmissions will introduce duplicates in the packet stream the MAC sends up to the higher layer protocols in the receiver host.
 This could be eliminated by adding sequence numbers to frames and maintaining per-sender sequence numbers in each receiver, but the :ned:`CsmaCaMac` module does not contain such a duplicate detection algorithm in order to